Skip to content

 Final Word on Whole Life Dividends

-There are certainly an awful lot of myths, misunderstandings, and misinformation when it comes to dividend paying Whole Life.
+There are certainly an awful lot of myths, misunderstandings, and misinformation when it comes to dividend paying Whole Life insurance.
 Don’t get me wrong, dividends will matter when it comes to the overall performance of your Whole Life policy.

 But arguably more important are Paid-Up Additions, an option once dividends are declared.
 You can learn more about how Whole Life’s growth components and riders interact with each other here.